 The grape cake was a novelty for me.
 It isn’t everyday that you see a grape cake.
 It’s unique and it’s something to try, but not something I would order again.
 It’s tasted like grapes with cream, on a tad bit of sponge cake.

-– Muscat grape is the world’s oldest known grape families in the world.
-The clear origins of the grape is unclear, but many believe it to have originated from the Middle East.
+– Muscat grape is the world’s oldest known grape family in the world.
+The clear origin of the grape is unclear, but many believe it to have originated from the Middle East.

-– Muscat also happens to the capital of Oman.
+– Muscat also happens to be the capital of Oman.

 60%: Price (value for money)